 Hack Reactor is a bootcamp that helps people learn the technical skills necessary to get a software engineering job.
 They offer a full-time onsite bootcamp as well as a full-time or part-time online bootcamp.
 They make use of Galvanize campuses in Austin, Boulder, Denver, Los Angeles, Phoenix, San Francisco, and Seattle.
 Their New York campus is pending approval.
 Students from New York cannot join the online bootcamp.

 The full-time bootcamp, both onsite and online, takes 12 weeks to complete with class from 9am-8pm.
 Students are required to do 80 hours of pre-work before the course.
 They can also take a 5-7 week Hack Reactor Prep course for an additional fee before doing the pre-work.

 The part-time online bootcamp takes 9 months to complete.
-Class is held live online – 2 weeknights and 1 half-Saturday per week.
+Class is live online on 2 weeknights and 1 half-Saturday per week.
 With the homework, part-time bootcamp students should expect to spend 20 hours per week on the program.
 There is also over 100 hours of pre-work that is required to be done before beginning the live course.